 About the MediGYMâ„˘ Osteoporosis service.

 Our service is a fun, safe and professional way to prevent and manage your osteoporosis.
 Our service is focused on specific exercise routines to optimise your bone and general health.
 We work in harmony with your family doctor to provide a holistic approach to your care.
 We conduct fitness and/ or musculoskeletal assessments upon which an exercise program is then devised.
 There are no ‘recipe’ programs.
 Your program will be written for your needs and will be closely monitored and progressed.
-Handouts and brochures are available.
 Home exercises are encouraged.

 What is Osteoporosis ?